FREE UK DELIVERY ON ORDERS OVER £39.99

 All dogs aged 12 weeks and over can benefit from taking glucosamine to ensure healthy, lubricated joints or as a preventative measure - particularly if your dog’s breed is prone to joint diseases in old age, or if they’re a busy working dog.

-On the other hand, glucosamine for senior dogs can provide much-needed pain relief to improve their quality of life - especially if they’re finding it harder to walk, struggling to climb stairs, or seem slower getting to their feet these days.
+On the other hand, glucosamine for senior dogs can potentially provide pain relief to improve their quality of life - especially if they’re finding it harder to walk, struggling to climb stairs, or seem slower getting to their feet these days.
 It can also ease discomfort for a dog with a joint injury, or one who’s recently had surgery.

 What does glucosamine actually do for dogs?